UPDATE 1-UK Stocks-Factors to watch on July 6

 (Adds company news, futures)

-July 6 Britain's FTSE 100 futures were up 0.1 percent ahead of the cash market open.
+July 6 (Reuters) - Britain's FTSE 100 futures were up 0.1 percent ahead of the cash market open.

 * ASSOCIATED BRITISH FOODS: Associated British Foods said on Thursday its outlook for the full 2016-17 year had marginally improved after a better-than-expected performance from its Primark clothing chain in its latest quarter.